Robinlovelace/bikeR/stat19.md

-the same method was used at the national level, resulting in an estimate of 4.0 billion vehicle kilometres (bkm) across England (there are 742,675 cycle commuters nationwide): it is reassuring to note that the DfT's official estimate of total distance cycled nationally is of the same order - 5.0 bkm (Keep, 2013).
+the same method was used at the national level, resulting in an estimate of 4.0 billion vehicle kilometres (bkm) across England (there are 742,675 cycle commuters nationwide): it is reassuring to note that the DfT's official estimate of total distance cycled nationally is of the same order - 3.1 billion miles (5.0 bkm) (Keep, 2013).
 Note the official estimate is for Great Britain, whose population is 12% greater than that of England.
-In terms of estimated risk of cycling, our estimate of 621 serious injuries per bkm cycled is also close to the official estimate of 623, presented as 1005 injuries per billion vehicle *miles* in Keep (2013).
+In terms of risk, our estimate of 621 serious injuries per bkm cycled is also close to the official estimate of 623, presented as 1005 injuries per billion vehicle *miles* in Keep (2013).